Viral marketing: Influencers

-'The influencers in order to communicate marketing messages to the audiences you seek to reach'.
 In business, it is indicated that people prefer interaction with humans to a logo.
-Therefore, it seems that influencers are on behalf of a company to build up a relationship between the brand and their customers.
+Influencers build up a relationship between a brand and their customers.
 Companies would be left behind if they neglected the trend of influencers in viral marketing, as over 60% of global brands have used influencers in marketing in 2016.

-The influencer types come along with the level of customers' involvement in companies' marketing.
+Influencers correlate to the level of customers' involvement in companies' marketing.
 First, unintentional influences, because of brand satisfaction and low involvement, their action is just to deliver a company's message to a potential user.
 Secondly, users will become salesmen or promoters for a particular company with incentives.
-For example, ICQ offered their users benefits to create the awareness of their friends.
-Finally, the mass reached influencers are those who have a huge range of followers on the social network.
-Recent trend in businesses activity is to offer incentives to individual users for re-posting the advertisement messages to their own profiles.

 Marketers and agencies commonly consider celebrities as a good influencer with endorsement work.
 This conception is similar to celebrity marketing.
 Based on a survey, 69% of company marketing department and 74% of agencies are currently working with celebrities in the UK.
 The celebrity types come along with their working environment.
 Traditional celebrities are considered singers, dancers, actors or models.
 These types of public characters are continuing to be the most commonly used by company marketers.
 The survey found that 4 in 10 company having worked with these traditional celebrities in the prior year.
 However, people these years are spending more time on social media rather than traditional media such as TV.
 The researchers also claim that customers are not firmly believed celebrities are effectively influential.

-Social media stars among a kind of influencer on viral marketing since consumers are spending more time on the Internet than before.
-And companies and agencies start to consider collaborating with social media stars as their product endorser.